winsmith/blog/_posts/2020-04-12-xcuitest-screenshots.markdown

 ### Setting Things up

 Even if you already have an UI Testing Target, you should probably create a new one for your screenshots.
-If you to not have an UI Testing Target, welcome to the world of UI testing!
+If you do not have an UI Testing Target, welcome to the world of UI testing!

 1. In Xcode, go to `File > New > Target...` and select “UI testing bundle”.
 1. Call the Bundle something like "YourAppScreenshots" and click "Finish".